INSPIRE-MIF/2017.2/.github/ISSUE_TEMPLATE/review-feedback.md

 ## Encoding rule

-Specify which encoding rule has been used, e.g.
+Specify which specification you would like to comment on.

 * AD GeoJSON encoding
 * EF GeoJSON encoding
+* Generic UML-to-GeoJSON encoding rule
+* Model simplification rule(s) - specify which one(s)

 ## Issues encountered

-Describe any issues you have found with the proposed encoding(s).
+Describe any issues you have found with the specification(s).

-Propose (where appropriate) changes or improvements to the specification.
+Propose (where appropriate) changes or improvements to the specification(s).

 ## Future plans

-Are you considerin to use the GeoJSON encodings as alternative/additional encodings for your data?
+Are you considering to use the GeoJSON encodings as alternative/additional encodings for your data?
 Please explain why (not)?

-Would you like to see further alternative/additional encodings to be developed?
+Would you like further alternative/additional encodings to be developed?
 If so, for which themes and based on which base standard (GeoJSON, Geopackage, GML, ...)?

 ## Other comments